-We announced topline data from a double-blind, placebo-controlled Phase 2 clinical trial of ARGX-113 in 24 patients with generalized MG in December 2017.
-This clinical trial has been performed at multiple sites in Europe, Canada and the United States.
-We plan to advance ARGX-113 into Phase 3 clinical development before the end of 2018, subject to discussions at an end-of-Phase 2 meeting with the FDA, which we intend to schedule in 2018, aiming for a first approval in this indication.
-We announced in September 2017 that the FDA granted orphan drug designation for the use of ARGX-113 for the treatment of MG.
+We announced full data from a double-blind, placebo-controlled Phase 2 clinical trial of efgartigimod in 24 patients with generalized MG in April 2018.
+We advanced efgartigimod into Phase 3 clinical development in September 2018 based on positive feedback received from the FDA and Japan's PMDA.
+We announced in September 2017 and in March 2018 that the FDA and EMA, respectively, granted orphan drug designation for the use of efgartigimod for the treatment of MG.

-In parallel, we are performing a second Phase 2 clinical trial of ARGX-113 in patients with ITP in Europe and expect to report topline data in the second half of 2018.
-In addition, we launched a third Phase 2 clinical trial of ARGX-113 in patients with PV in September 2017 at multiple sites in Europe, Ukraine and Israel.
-Depending on the outcome of the ITP and PV clinical trials and subject to discussions with regulatory agencies, we intend to enter into Phase 3 clinical development of ARGX-113 in one or both of these indications.
-In addition to the intravenous formulation of ARGX-113 that we are using in our current clinical trials, we are also developing a subcutaneous formulation designed to make ARGX-113 accessible to larger patient populations, including patients requiring chronic therapy, potentially outside of the hospital setting.
-We initiated a Phase 1 clinical trial in healthy volunteers for a subcutaneous formulation of ARGX-113 in October 2017 for the treatment of chronic autoimmune diseases.
+In parallel, we performed a second Phase 2 clinical trial of efgartigimod in 38 patients with ITP.
+In December 2018, we reported full study data.
+We will advance into a Phase 3 clinical trial, subject to discussions at an end-of-Phase 2 meeting with the FDA, which we intend to schedule in the first quarter of 2019, aiming for a second approval in this indication.
+In addition, we reported interim data of a third Phase 2 clinical trial of efgartigimod in patients with PV in June 2018.
+In addition to the IV formulation of efgartigimod that we are using in our current clinical trials, we are also developing a SC formulation designed to make efgartigimod accessible to larger patient populations, including patients requiring chronic therapy, potentially outside of the hospital setting.

+We initiated a Phase 1 clinical trial in healthy volunteers for a SC formulation of efgartigimod and reported in June 2018 data from this clinical trial demonstrating comparable characteristics to the IV formulation.